websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/consuming-apis/api-headers-reference.md

 ## `Accept-Language`

-For resources containing content translated into multiple languages, indicates which language the response content should be returned in
+For resources containing content translated into multiple languages, indicates the language for the returned response content.

 ### Valid Options